Vresod/pythonstuff/README.md

-# My python crap idk
+# My python stuff

+All of my bad python stuff that I wrote.